stevomitric/Graph-Design/README.md

 ## Usage
 GUI Features include:
 - Adding new nodes: left click anywhere on canvas
-- Connecting nodes: Right click press on an existing node and while holding right click, drop the line on another node
+- Connecting nodes: Right click on an existing node and while holding right click, drop the line on another node
 - Setting edge weights: hovering mouse over edge cost and typing a new numeric value

 ## Development